São Tomé and Príncipe: Agriculture

 Since the 19th century, the economy of São Tomé and Príncipe has been based on plantation agriculture.
 At the time of independence, Portuguese-owned plantations occupied 90% of the cultivated area.
 After independence, control of these plantations passed to various state-owned agricultural enterprises.
-The main crop on São Tomé is cocoa, representing about 95% of agricultural exports.
+The main crop on São Tomé is cocoa, representing about 54% of agricultural exports.
+In the early 1900s, São Tomé and Príncipe was the world's largest exporter of cocoa and popularly known as the "Chocolate Islands".
 Other export crops include copra, palm kernels, and coffee.

 Domestic food-crop production is inadequate to meet local consumption, so the country imports most of its food.
 As of 1997, an estimated 90% of the country's food needs were met through imports.
 Efforts have been made by the government in recent years to expand food production, and several projects have been undertaken, largely financed by foreign donors.

 Other than agriculture, the main economic activities are fishing and a small industrial sector engaged in processing local agricultural products and producing a few basic consumer goods.
 The scenic islands have potential for tourism, and the government is attempting to improve its rudimentary tourist industry infrastructure.
 The government sector accounts for about 11% of employment.

 Following independence, the country had a centrally directed economy, with most means of production owned and controlled by the state.
 The original constitution guaranteed a mixed economy, with privately owned cooperatives combined with publicly owned property and means of production.